-Australian Smokeshow Flaunts Round Booty In Pink Spandex: ‘That Post Workout Endorphins Glow’
+Australian Smokeshow Tammy Hembrow Flaunts Round Booty In Pink Spandex: 'That Post Workout Endorphins Glow'

 Tammy Hembrow treated her 11.9 million fans to two new Instagram photos that showcased her gym-honed figure.
-The post included two images that saw her rocking a chic athletic look.
+The post included two images where she rocked a chic athletic look.

-The model dressed for the gym, and in her caption, she revealed that she was feeling that “post workout endorphins glow.”
-She stood against a white wall in the first photo.
-Tammy faced her backside toward the camera, treating her audience to a great view of her curvaceous backside.
+The model dressed for the gym, and in her caption, she revealed that she was feeling that "post workout endorphins glow."
+She stood against a white wall in the first photo as she treated her audience to a great view of her curvaceous backside.
 Her feet were slightly staggered, and she popped her booty back to accentuate her curves.
-Tammy pointed her shoulders toward the camera, parting her lips and looking into the camera.
-In the second photo, she struck a similar pose, but it appeared to be an action shot as one of her pigtails were airborne.
+Tammy pointed her shoulders toward the camera, parting her lips and looking at the lens.
+In the second photo, she struck a similar pose, but it appeared to be an action shot as one of her pigtails was airborne.

 Tammy's outfit included a tan sports bra that was a few shades lighter than her bronzed skin.
 It featured a racerback cut that exposed a good portion of her sculpted back and arms.
 The thick band stretched tightly in the middle of her back, and it had the Saski logo printed in the center.

 In her caption, Tammy plugged her home training programs and her meal plans.
-The model made sure to tag her activewear label.
+The model also tagged her activewear label.

 Fans have not been shy about sharing their approval over the update.
-More than 158,000 have double-tapped the update while 600 left comments.
+More than 158,000 double-tapped the update while 600 left comments.
 Some Instagrammers raved over incredible figure while a few others used emoji.

 "This is everything, woooww," one follower applauded, adding a series of clapping hand and heart emoji.